prashantsihag03/Simple-Linear-Regression-from-Scratch/README.md

 ![Image of bar graph](https://github.com/prashantsihag03/Simple-Linear-Regression-from-Scratch/blob/master/extra/Equation.png)

-And bias can be fond by using the main equation of linear regresion which is : bias = mean value of y - (slope*\mean value of x). finally, we are ready to predict.
+And bias can be found by using the main equation of linear regresion which is : bias = mean value of y - (slope*\mean value of x). finally, we are ready to predict.